ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

-**Note:** If your IDE complains about the imports, restart it (the IDE did not reflect the newly installed dependencies.
+**Tip:** Restart your IDE if imports fail — it might not yet recognize newly installed packages.

 <br>

-### 3.3 Position the Opener
+### 3.3 Style the Opener Button

--  Add these styles to `src/themes/Chat.css`
+Add the following styles to `src/themes/Chat.css`

 ```css
 .my-chat-root {